The game isn’t just about mastering the fundamentals—there are other factors that can help bring out the best in you

 Find Your Zone and Stay There

 When you stop thinking too much, you’ll definitely be in the zone, and you’ve got to do your best to stay there the entire game.
 But how do you really look and feel when you’re in the zone?
 You have to discover it for yourself.
 Being in the zone means you’re playing the game with so ease, as if every shot is effortless.
 It’s going to feel like you’re playing simple basketball by making smart plays for everybody.
 When you’re brimming with confidence, good things will start to happen.
-Just take a look at Klay Thompson, Stephen Curry, or James Harden.
-If there’s one thing that’s common in the way they approach the game, it’s that they just keep on shooting, they never stop.
+Just take a look at some professional basketball players.
+If there’s one thing that’s common in the way these pros approach the game, it’s that they just keep on shooting, they never stop.
 They let that unconsciousness take over.
 And the result?
 40-point games.

 Don’t Be Afraid to Miss Your Shot

 Even the best basketball players in the world miss half of their shots.
-Have you ever seen Russell Westbrook shoot above 75 percent?
-No. And we probably wouldn’t.
 The point is, the game isn’t all about making a tough lay-up or nailing those long bombs.
 If you’re struggling with your offensive game, you can still contribute in different ways such as dishing the ball, cleaning the glass, or setting up screens.
 Those might be the most unglamorous aspects of basketball, but efficiency on the floor matters the most.

 When you’re brimming with confidence, good things will start to happen.
-Just take a look at Klay Thompson, Stephen Curry, or James Harden.
-If there’s one thing that’s common in the way they approach the game, it’s that they just keep on shooting, they never stop.
+Just take a look at some professional basketball players.
+If there’s one thing that’s common in the way these pros approach the game, it’s that they just keep on shooting, they never stop.
 They let that unconsciousness take over

 Own Up to Your Mistakes and Learn From It